 Can I pay my taxes online or over the phone?

 What period of time does my Motor Vehicle Supplemental Bill cover?

 This bill represents the time period from the time you registered with the DMV to September 30th.

 What is a supplemental Motor Vehicle Bill?

-These bills are for vehicles that were registered at the motor vehicle department after October 1st but before August 1st of the following year.
-(Presently between October 2, 2015 and August 1, 2016).
-Supplemental Motor Vehicle bills are sent out at the end of December and come due January 1st.
+These bills are for vehicles that were registered at the motor vehicle department after October 1st but before August 31st of the following year.
+(Presently between October 2, 2020 and August 31, 2021).
+Supplemental Motor Vehicle bills are sent out in December and come due January 1st.

 I need an adjustment made to my bill, will the time period to pay be extended?

 No, you have 30 days to pay all bills from the due date.
 This should allow you enough time to get the necessary documents into the assessor and be notified of any changes made to the amount(s) due.